 Hot tip: If you’re not going to work with a professional, at the very least, try and emulate one.
 In this recent post, we feature 68 jackets and break down why they work so you can take away your own book cover design ideas!

 Another library of book cover templates that you can easily customize to your liking.
-One of the best things about this tool is that it’s connected to Getty Images, Pixabay, and Flickr.
-So countless free images of a sunset, a silhouetted figure, or iconic locations from any of these three stock photo meccas are as easy as clicking on “photo” and plugging in the right search term.
-Any terms or conditions for using the photo will also be presented to you, so you know straight off the bat if there are any limitations.
-Free downloads will come with a “Poster My Wall” logo, or you can pay 2-5 dollars for a logo-less version.
+One of the best things about PosterMyWall?
+It’s connected to Getty Images, Pixabay, and Flickr.
+So countless free images of a sunset, a silhouetted figure, or iconic locations from around the world are no more than a mouse-click away: just hit “photo” and plug in the right search term.

-Pro: No learning curve, designing a cover here feel like a fairly intuitive process.
+Pro: No learning curve, so designing a book cover here is an easy and intuitive process.

-Con: Poster My Wall allows people to create templates for others to use, and there aren’t a ton of restrictions on who’s allowed to do so.
-So you may have to sift through some amateur designs, and in the end, you may end up paying a price — albeit a very cheap one — for a template by someone who knows less about design than you do.
+Con: Poster My Wall allows people to create book cover templates for others to use, so the quality tends to vary.
+You may have to sift through some amateur designs, and in the end, you may end up paying a price — albeit a very cheap one — for a template by someone who knows less about book cover design than you do.

-Note: when using templates to create your cover, take extra care to ensure that you use ones whose dimensions are appropriate to your genre.
+Note: When using templates to create book covers, take extra care to ensure that you use ones with dimensions appropriate to your genre.

 It might not look as pretty as Canva, but Placeit offers a variety of cover template options with customizable tools that let it stand on its own.
-Its best feature is that you can select your template based on genre, which is a good way to get set in the right direction for making your cover a viable marketing tool.
+This web app's best feature is that you can select your template based on the genre of your book, which is a good way to get set in the right direction for making your cover a viable marketing tool.

 Pro: You can also download 3D cover mockups, which are useful for promoting your book.